MoseGuerini/boneage_regression/README.md

 You are able to download data yourself using the following link: https://www.rsna.org/rsnai/ai-image-challenge/RSNA-Pediatric-Bone-Age-Challenge-2017

 ## Preprocessing
-The image are on greyscale but the size and the pixels intensity change according to the image.
+The image are on greyscale but the size and the pixels intensity are different from one image to another.
 To stardize the dataset we renormalize the images from 0 and 1 exploiting to features which are always present in the images: the background, darker than the hand (and then set to "0"); a white letter, lighter than the hand (and then set to "1").
-Secondly we cut as much background as we can in order to center and point out the hand respect to the background.
+Secondly we cut as much background as we can in order to center the hand.
 Thirdly we padded images in order to obtain squared ones.
 Lastly we resized them from whatever their dimension was to 256x256 in order to be able to pass them to the CNN.
 The preprocessing was implemented using Matlab.